nwutils/nw-splasher-auto-update/README.md

 This is an idea I've had for a long time, but never had a reason to implement.
 So we'd need a proof of concept to verify it can work.
 I'd also like feedback from others in the community on the API.

-The idea is your user downloads a your app, but it only contains NW.js and a splash screen file that runs the code seen below.
+The idea is your user downloads your app, but it only contains NW.js and a splash screen file that runs the code seen below.
 This code then downloads a zip file containing your `package.nw` folder contents, including any `node_modules` to a folder in appData.
 Then a new window is launched pointing to a file in the extracted appData folder, and setting that folder as the current working directory.
 I'm assuming that would work, but have not tested yet.

-## Main API (mockup, not ready for use)
+## Main API

 In the `splash.html` file